Skin Hydration vs Skin Moisturisation – Which One Do You Need?

 Definition: Hydrators vs Moisturisers

-Hydration refers to the water content within cells, causing it to swell and become bouncy.
+Hydration refers to the water content within cells, causing them to swell and become bouncy.
 When water flows out of the cell, it shrinks and becomes dehydrated.

 Hydrators are ingredients that infuse the skin cells with water, making them more supple and volumized.
 Examples of hydrators include humectants such as glycerin, hyaluronic acid and glycols.